Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Data

-After identifying references automatically, the 300 most highly cited sources were selected.
+After identifying references automatically, as described in Appendix, the 300 most highly cited sources were selected.
 I searched manually for further references in the data set that could be identified with them.
 Here references to different pages and editions of books were identified.
-The list of top-300 sources can be found in Appendix (Table \ref{e.tab.1}).
-203 of them have been classified as dealing with IR themes (Table \ref{tab.top.300.distr} in Appendix).
-The selection is based on citation numbers in the expanded data set.
-Therefore it is biased towards the 239 IR sources used for data expansion (because highly cited non-IR sources could have less gain in citation numbers from data expansion).
-This bias has to be considered when results are interpreted.\footnote{ The citation numbers in column \textit{cit} of Table \ref{e.tab.1} on pp.\;\pageref{b.tab.1}--\pageref{e.tab.1} equal the numbers of citing papers in IR journals only, i.e, without data expansion.
-There is a large overlap between the 203 IR sources among the top-300 and the 239 IR sources used for data expansion.} Experiments with clustering smaller numbers of concept symbols revealed that approaching 300 highly cited sources only peripheral topics were added and the central topic clusters had become stable.
+The list of top-300 sources can be found in Appendix (Table \ref{e.tab.1} on p.\;\pageref{b.tab.1}).
+203 of them have been classified as dealing with IR themes (Table \ref{tab.top.300.distr} on p.\;\pageref{tab.top.300.distr} in Appendix).
+Experiments with clustering smaller numbers of concept symbols revealed that approaching 300 highly cited sources, only peripheral topics were added and the central topic clusters had become stable.